mpasovic/majapasovic.org/_posts/2012-05-15-disability-studies.md

 are willing to adapt and completely modify our lifestyle if it brings material profit, but we are not willing to change our lives as soon as it does not bring any means of material profit.
 Further on, Clare grapples with the words *cripple* or *crip*, *queer*, *freak*.
-As she suggests, *freak* is a term she finds unacceptable and very troubling, considering the fact that a freak denotes something alien or unnatural, something that is to be feared, tested, or stared at.
+As he suggests, *freak* is a term that is unacceptable and quite troubling, considering the fact that a freak denotes something alien or unnatural, something that is to be feared, tested, or stared at.
 In addition, both *queers* and *cripples* “have been considered freaks of nature” (Clare 96), and as such, they have been dehumanized and led into believing that their bodies are abnormal.
-By challenging the notions of LGBT identity and the identity of disabled people, as both a disabled and a lesbian author, Clare moves far beyond the standard feminist and LGBT scholars.
+By challenging the notions of LGBT identity and the identity of disabled people, as both a disabled and genderqueer author, Clare moves far beyond the standard feminist and LGBT scholars.
-She analyzes physical disabilities and sexual identities head on, and answers the question of how silence and isolation can be overcome.
+He analyzes physical disabilities and sexual identities head on, and answers the question of how silence and isolation can be overcome.
 Clare mentions the use of the pink triangle in LGBT communities, which serves not only to challenge the society’s close-minded views, but it also